The spiritual use of cannabis is a topic that many don’t discuss since we only talk about the negative effects of cannabis in our daily lives.

-If you are using marijuana solely for the purpose of medicine then it is not a sin, however, the topic is debatable when it comes to recreational use.
-The purpose of smoking marijuana for leisure is considerably called a sin.
+If you are using cannabis solely for the purpose of medicine then it is not a sin, however, the topic is debatable when it comes to recreational use.
+The purpose of smoking cannabis for leisure is considerably called a sin.

 It can be put into more useful ways like drug enhancement and manufacturer and brought into use for medical purposes.
 This should also be done with permission from the relevant authorities in your county.

 This is a common question that most of us find challenging and difficult to come out with the correct answer.

 As Christians, we believe that taking cannabis is not advisable.
 However, this is contradicted by other ‘Christians’ who think that having this herb is quite okay.

 For instance, a survey conducted by the Public Religion Research(PRR) discovered that young Christians thought that cannabis use was morally acceptable.

 The survey showed that half of the young adults (18-29) to be more specific, think that cannabis should be legalized.

 This is brought about by the difference in ideas and perceptions in the mind of cannabis.
 People have different beliefs as far as cannabis is concerned.

 Spiritual Uses of Cannabis for Meditation